 The proposal will ultimately arrive at a unified account of nominal categories: They are built on a basic category nP.
-Nouns and pronouns differ in that the nP in nouns consists of a nominalizing head n that categorizes a lexical root, while the nP in pronouns consist of the nominalizer alone (combining the proposals of Moskal 2015a,b; Moskal and Smith 2016; Smith et al. 2019; van Urk 2018).
+Nouns and pronouns differ in that the nP in nouns consists of a nominalizing head n that categorizes a lexical root, while the nP in pronouns consists of the nominalizer alone (combining the proposals of Moskal 2015a, 2015b; Moskal and Smith 2016; Smith et al. 2019; and van Urk 2018).
 Clitics lack nP altogether, and its phasal status is what this difference partially results from.

-Additionally, the analysis will provide a means to distinguish between local person and third person pronouns: Both categories encode person, number, gender, animacy and humanness (without the need to phonologically realise them), however they differ in their extended projections.
-The absence of a particular feature (e.g. gender on local person pronouns, or person on nouns) will be modelled by the lack of the relevant projection.
-A distinguishing feature of third person pronouns is the grammatical gender they bear.
+Additionally, the analysis will provide a means to distinguish between local person and third-person pronouns: Both categories encode person, number, gender, animacy, and humanness (without the need to phonologically realize them); however, they differ in their extended projections.
+The absence of a particular feature (e.g., gender on local person pronouns, or person on nouns) will be modeled by the lack of the relevant projection.
+A distinguishing feature of third-person pronouns is the grammatical gender they bear.

-In addition to providing a spellout model for strong pronouns and clitics, the analysis accounts for the suppletion patterns of pronouns by treating suppletion as contextual allomorphy in the sense of Moskal (2015a,b); Moskal and Smith (2016).
-I will however complement these accounts by integrating gender in this model and arguing that relativised locality should be abandoned in favour of strict cyclic domains as those announced above.
-As a result, the locality domain delimited by the gender projection will account for the suppletion patterns of the third person pronouns, in particular the distinction between their nominative and non-nominative forms.
+In addition to providing a spell-out model for strong pronouns and clitics, the analysis accounts for the suppletion patterns of pronouns by treating suppletion as contextual allomorphy in the sense of Moskal (2015a, 2015b) and Moskal and Smith (2016).
+I will, however, complement these accounts by integrating gender in this model and arguing that relativized locality should be abandoned in favor of strict cyclic domains such as those announced above.
+As a result, the locality domain delimited by the gender projection will account for the suppletion patterns of the third-person pronouns, in particular the distinction between their nominative and non-nominative forms.